-For students starting Year 10 in 2023 our advice remains, as it has always been, to ensure a broad and balanced curriculum is maintained.
+For students starting Year 10 in 2024 our advice remains, as it has always been, to ensure a broad and balanced curriculum is maintained.
 We will not be requiring that all students meet the requirements laid out as above for the EBacc.
-We will, however, be encouraging them carefully to consider doing so.
+We will, however, be strongly encouraging them to do so.